 Agency recommendation Findings variation among the municipalities (IECE Country Survey Questionnaire , p.
 16).
-The same law and policies apply to independent schools.
-1.4.3 Social services, schools and healthcare are obliged to co-operate around children who are ill or are at risk of falling ill, according to Chapter 5 1§ of the Social Service Act (SFS 2001:453), Chapter 29, 13§ of the Education Act, 2§ of the Act of Health and Medical Care (SFS 2017:30) and Chapter 6, 5§ of the Police Act (SFS 984:387).
-The Social Affairs Committee is primarily responsible for co-operation.
-According to the law of co-operation concerning children at risk the authorities should also co-operate with community bodies, organisations and others involved.
-This may include, for example, the leisure and cultural sector, non-profit organisations and other public and private representatives of different social interests.
-1.4.4 The National Board of Institutional Care (Statens institutionsstyrelse or SiS) and the National Agency for Special Needs Education and Schools (SPSM) have developed and tested a model (SiSam) for school collaboration for learners placed in special youth homes on behalf of the government.
-The model is organised as a project, but the work has been integrated into regular business.
-The National Board of Institutional Care is an independent Swedish government agency that delivers individually-tailored compulsory care for young people with psychosocial problems and for adults with substance abuse issues.
-1.4.5 SiSam is a model for school collaboration between three parties: SiS youth home, social services and the school in the home municipality.
-The goal is that education should run without interruption so that young people receive the education they are entitled to and need (SiSam Model, 2015).
-1.4.6 Another model, SAMS , is designed to facilitate the interaction between social services and schools, to allow learners who need to change school locations to have an unbroken education.
-The purpose of the model is also to contribute to better school anchoring.
-It is based on the municipality's responsibility and current regulations.
-The SAMS model contains
+Th and policies apply to independent schools. e same laws 4.3 Social services, schools and healthcare are obliged to co-operate around children or are at risk of falling ill, according to Chapter 5 1§ of the Social Service Act (SFS 2 Chapter 29, 13§ of the Education Act, 2§ of the Act of Health and Medical Care (SI and Chapter 6, 5§ of the Police Act (SFS 984:387).
+The Social Affairs Committee is responsible for co-operation.
+According to the law of co-operation concerning chi the authorities should also co-operate with community bodies, organisations and involved.
+This may include, for example, the leisure and cultural sector, non-profit organisations and other public and private representatives of different social inter 2001:453), FS 2017:30) primarily Idren at risk, others t 4.4 The National Board of Institutional Care (Statens institutionsstyrelse or SiS) and th Agency for Special Needs Education and Schools (SPSM) have developed and tester (SiSam) for school collaboration for learners placed in special youth homes on beh government.
+The model is organised as a project, but the work has been integrate regular business.
+The National Board of Institutional Care is an independent Swed government agency that delivers individually-tailored compulsory care for young psychosocial problems and for adults with substance abuse issues. ed a model half of the ed into lish 4.5 SiSam is a model for school collaboration between three parties: SiS youth home, services and the school in the home municipality.
+The goal is that education shoul without interruption so that young people receive the education they are entitled need (SiSam Model, 2015). ld run 4.6 Another model, SAMS , is designed to facilitate the interaction between social serves schools, to allow learners who need to change school locations to have an unbrok education.
+The purpose of the model is also to contribute to better school anchor based on the municipality's responsibility and current regulations.
+The SAMS model is also to contribute to be the school and school based on the municipality's responsibility and current regulations.
+The SAMS model is also to contribute to be the school school based on the municipality's responsibility and current regulations. ken ing.
+It is